This programme is in clearing for students resident in Scotland, Rest of the UK, Republic of Ireland, and EU.

 Teaching & Assessment

-You will be taught through a combination of lectures, tutorials, practical workshops and guided laboratory work.
+You will be taught through a combination of lectures, tutorials, workshops and guided activity in our clinical skills laboratories.
+This will be supported by materials hosted on our virtual learning environment.

 Our nursing degree uses a variety of assessment methods.
 The below list provides a guide to the types of assessment methods you can expect: